eilvelia/tdl/README.md

 client.on('error', console.error)
 ```

+If an exception is thrown inside your event listener, it is emitted as the
+`'error'` event (other things like invalid client options or potential internal
-Ideally, you should always have a listener on `client.on('error')`.
+errors can also be emitted as `'error`').
+Ideally, you should always have a
-There is no default listener, all errors will be ignored otherwise.
+listener on `client.on('error')`, otherwise an unhandled promise rejection will
+appear.

+The other available event is `'close'`.
+After `close` (the
+`authorizationStateClosed` update), it isn't possible to send requests and the
+client should not be used anymore.

-You can consider using reactive libraries like RxJS or most.js for convenient
+You may consider using reactive libraries like RxJS or most.js for convenient
 event processing.

-Some other rarely-used events also exist and are described in the TypeScript
-interface.

 `client.addListener` is an alias for `client.on`.